SQLite a.k.a. SQLite3

 As of this writing, August 2023, SQLite in the browser is slowly picking up steam.
 We'll see what happens...

-Meanwhile, in July 2023 we started implementing a Java Native Interface (JNI) binding to the core library, due for release sometime in early 2024.
+Meanwhile, in July 2023 we started implementing a Java Native Interface (JNI) binding to the core library.
 Like the JavaScript/WASM bindings, that subproject fell neatly into my lap and is the 8th or 9th non-C/C++ binding i've done for sqlite3.
-There are lots of interesting things to come...
+That extension is now feature-complete, but whether or not it will ever amount to much is a mystery, especially now that JDK24 actively aims to dissuade folks from using JNI.